Chinese Learning Apps for kids is a common topic I see on the Raising Bilingual Children in Chinese & English FaceBook group.

 Chinese: simplified Chinese with English interface

-This highly rated app (nearly 600) is a great introduction to Chinese.
-It teaches kids common everyday vocabulary and Chinese characters through games and interactive flashcards.
+This highly rated app is a great introduction to Chinese.
+It teaches kids common everyday vocabulary and Chinese characters through games and stories.

 Chinese Learning Apps: Learning characters & writing practice